nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 * Should work on main OS (Windows, Linux, Mac) that has Java 11 installed.
 * This app is meant for a single user.
-* This app targeted towards users with an above-average typing speed.
+* This app is targeted towards users with an above-average typing speed.

 ## Glossary